sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 	In particular, you will want a mouse [DNA fasta file](http://ftp.ensembl.org/pub/current_fasta/mus_musculus/dna/) and [gtf file](http://ftp.ensembl.org/pub/current_gtf/mus_musculus/).

+  Take note of the genome sequence and annotation versions, you will need this in your paper's methods section!

 **Task :** Using STAR, build a genome index for the mouse mitochondrial chromosome.